lagnusbishasi/autodeepl/README.md

 | b> | baidu |
 | d> | DeepL |

-If prefix is not set, translate it by using 'baidu' as default.
+If prefix is not set, translate it by using both translator as default.